Lord-Abiolla/feed-jamii/README.md

 **Nominatim API:** This is used for geocoding — converting user-provided addresses or location names into geographic coordinates (latitude and longitude).

-## 💡 Future Improvements

-- Integration with a backend database for secure user authentication.

-- Real-time updates for newly available food donations.

-- Notifications to alert users when nearby food opportunities arise.

-- Enhanced data visualization and filtering for donors and NGOs.

 ## 🚀 Usage